aryzing/hr-notes/bash/bash.md

 # Bash intro

+Bash is a command line interpreter.
 Bash stands for Bourne Again SHell.
-It is a command line interpreter.

 The first thing we can do is get the version of bash we're using with